stanislavgeorgiev/kids-virtual-bank/SETUP.md

 - ✅ Test transaction posted successfully
 - ✅ Family members added to spreadsheet
 - ✅ Form URLs shared with family

 ---

+## How to Add a New File in Apps Script

+If you want to add a new script file (for custom features, bug fixes, or splitting up code):

+1. In the Apps Script editor, click the **+** next to "Files" → **Script**.
+2. Enter a name (e.g., `myNewFeature`).
+3. Copy code from your local `/apps-script/myNewFeature.gs` (or write new code).
+4. Paste into the new file in the editor.
+5. Click **Save** (disk icon).

+**Tips:**
+- File names in Apps Script do not need the `.gs` extension (just use the base name).
+- You can have as many script files as you want; Apps Script will run them all together.
+- To delete a file, right-click its name in the Apps Script sidebar and select **Delete**.
+- If you update code locally, just copy-paste the changes into the corresponding Apps Script file.

+---